 Indelible Aging, Gifts for Seniors

 Carolyn comes to the Council with extensive nonprofit administration, finance, and development experience.
 She is fiercely passionate about alleviating social isolation and leads the charity Gifts for Seniors as Executive Director.
 Through her consulting practice, Indelible Aging, she is striving to create innovative, inclusive social aging options.
 Carolyn earned her BBA from the University of St. Thomas, is a Certified Nonprofit Accounting Professional (CNAP), and is currently CFRE pursuant having completed the Fundraising Certificate Series at the University of St. Thomas.
-She considers herself an avid smart giver and actively supports the community by serving in volunteer roles with SHIFT, Community Involvement Programs, the Nonprofit Financial Group, and Evolve Adoption & Family Services.
+She considers herself an avid smart giver and actively supports the community by serving in volunteer roles with SHIFT, Community Involvement Programs, and the Nonprofit Financial Group.

 Stacey Nelson-Kumar serves as Director of Community Impact for Comcast Twin Cities Region where she is responsible for managing charitable giving and community partnerships in an effort to bridge the digital divide.
 She is also responsible for local implementation of the company’s national day of service, Comcast Cares Day, where more than 1,000 employees and family members volunteer on a single day, and for the region’s Employee Giving Campaign that benefits United Way.
 Stacey’s career in community relations spans nearly 20 years across several companies, industries, and geographies.
 She graduated from Washington University in St. Louis with a dual master’s degree in Social Work and Business Administration where she was able to demonstrate her passion for the space where community organizations and for-profit businesses intersect.
 Stacey also holds a bachelor’s degree in Psychology from Whitman College in Walla Walla, Washington.
 In her free time, she enjoys reading, traveling, and spending time with family.